SeanNeedham/PixelPlay-Analytics/README.md

 ## Data Structure & Initial Checks

-The project uses four simulated source datasets.
+The project uses four source datasets.
 Original files are retained unchanged in `data/raw`; cleaning and modelling logic is reproducible from `sql/` rather than duplicated as cleaned exports.

 | Dataset | Role |
 |---|---|